-The Federal Ministry of Justice and Consumer Protection has announced that it is preparing a draft law to this effect, according to which the obligation to file for insolvency will be suspended until 30 September 2020.
-This step has of course arisen due to the projected rise in COVID-19 coronavirus insolvency cases.
-In the event that public aid is not granted in time or financing or restructuring negotiations cannot be concluded, this delay will apply.
+The Federal Ministry of Justice and Consumer Protection has announced that it is preparing a draft law to this effect.
+The obligation to file for insolvency will be suspended until 30 September 2020.
+This step has, of course, arisen due to the projected rise in COVID-19 coronavirus insolvency cases.
+If public aid is not granted in time or financing or restructuring negotiations cannot be concluded, this delay will apply.

-A temporary suspension of the obligation to file for insolvency can help to prevent a flood of insolvency applications, especially as this could also affect companies with an actually functioning and promising business model.
+A temporary suspension of the obligation to file for insolvency can help to prevent a flood of insolvency applications, especially as this could also affect companies with a functioning and promising business model.

-We at Schlun & Elseven operate in Germany as a comprehensive law firm with a special focus on insolvency law.
+At Schlun & Elseven Rechtsanwälte, we operate in Germany as a full-service law firm specialising in insolvency law.
 The COVID-19 coronavirus affects all areas of human interaction and has a massive impact on our clients’ businesses.
-Against this background it is clear that the COVID-19 coronavirus will affect numerous areas of law.
+Against this background, it is clear that the COVID-19 coronavirus will affect numerous areas of law.